 Changed + Fed Case Study

-This was my first client project.
 Changed + Fed was started by 2 moms who saw a need to have a location services app for parents and caregivers to find places they can change and feed their babies when they are outside.
 As new moms, they were anxious when they go to an unfamiliar area and need to find places they feel safe to change and/or feed their babies.
-Existing location based apps in the market, such as Moms Pump Here, did not have good UI.
+Existing location based apps in the market, such as Moms Pump Here, did not have great user experience and overly feminine.

 The clients wanted an app that is gender neutral and something that parents and caregivers can use on the go while outside with the babies when they need to change or feed their babies.
-We had 3 weeks to complete the project and present to the client.
+We had 3 weeks to complete this project.

 Meet the Dream Team